shcaba/SS-DL-tool/README.md

 * Length and age samples need to be representative of the stock being measured.
 This usually means random samples covering the area of interest.
 Beware of serial depletion in lengths that may keep the length struture artificially high (i.e., hyperstability).
 * When entering lengths or ages, the sex codes are as follows: 0=unknown; 1=female; 2=male
 * Age sample treatment (either conditional age-at-length or marginal age compositions) is specified using the "Lbin_low" and "Lbin_hi" inputs.
-	* Ages conditioned on lengths: those inputs should the the low and high length bin the subsequent ages are assigned.
+	* Ages conditioned on lengths: for a given row of ages, input the a length bin (or bins) for the low and high length bin input that the subsequent ages are assigned.
+Example would be Lbin_low = 18 and Lbin_hi = 18.
 	* Marginal ages: low and high length bins should be noted as -1 and -1.
 See example age file input.
 * Selectivity starting parameters can be determined from the length compositions.
 Modes in catch are L95% starting values, and halfway between that value and the length at first capture is a good L50% starting values.
 * Be sure to check the fit to the length compositions.